LHC Study of Third-Generation Scalar Leptoquarks with Machine-Learned Likelihoods: Results

 For the binned method, the uncertainty of the ML output $o(x_d)$ in each bin $d$ would be $\Delta o(x_d) = |o(x_d)^{+} - o(x_d)^{-}|$, and we can estimate the significance introducing it into the profile likelihood formulae~\cite{Cowan:error}.
 For the unbinned case, we do not have an expression to compute the significance including systematic uncertainties.
 Nevertheless, we can estimate its impact by repeating the entire unbinned procedure twice with $o(x)^{\pm}$.
-To be conservative, we take as the final result the outcome that provides the less restrictive limit.
+To be conservative, we take as the final result the outcome that provides the less restrictive limit, taking into account individually the results for each possible shift and in each of the three considered variables ($p_T(\tau)$, $\MET$, and $H_T$ ).
+The variable that most affects the results is $p_T(\tau)$.

 These results are shown in Fig.~\ref{LQ-withsys}.
 Comparing with the corresponding panels of Fig.~\ref{LQ-nosys}, we can see that the impact on the exclusion contours is only of a few per cent.
 Importantly, the effect in both methods is similar.
 This indicates that the treatment to include systematic uncertainties in the unbinned case provides a good numerical approximation despite not having an analytical expression as in the binned case, and it renders the limits shown in Fig.~\ref{LQ-nosys} stable.
 Finally, we have checked that including uncertainties in the other features does not impact significantly the results.
 However, we would like to remark that not all systematic uncertainties that originate from detector effects and theoretical assumptions were considered.
 Thus, although we expect a mild impact on the significance in the case these missing effects do not affect the most relevant variables in the ML discrimination, a full treatment including all sources and their correlations would be needed in a complete analysis.